 Conflict of Interest Statements

-The California Political Reform Act requires City Council members and some City employees) to disclosure their personal financial interests by completing and filing Form 700 each year.
+The California Political Reform Act requires City Council members and some City employees to disclose their personal financial interests by completing and filing Form 700 each year.
 The purpose is to help government officials identify potential conflicts of interest and to inform the public of potential conflicts.
 Form 700 filings are public records, available to anyone who requests them.
 Visit the City Clerk pages for more information.

 Additionally, the City has a separate policy for the distribution of tickets and passes received by the City.